piranha/keymage/README.md

         {preventDefault: true});
 ```

-This option will prevent default on every key press which looks like a valid
+This option will prevent default on *every* key press which is a valid part of a
-part of a bound sequence (including the one triggering your handler).
-And in
+bound sequence, including the one triggering your handler.
+Note that pressing
-this case it's perfectly legitimate - you're overriding `ctrl-j` in the middle
+only `ctrl-j` (without `ctrl-t`) will still open downloads, keymage looks for
-of sequence, so common browser hotkey will still work.
+sequence of `ctrl-t ctrl-j`.

 ## Scopes